History of transport: Road

-The first earth tracks were created by humans carrying goods and often followed trails.
+Humans created the first earth tracks by carrying goods, often following trails.
 Tracks would be naturally created at points of high traffic density.
-As animals were domesticated, horses, oxen and donkeys became an element in track-creation.
+As animals were domesticated, horses, oxen, and donkeys became part of track creation.
 With the growth of trade, tracks were often flattened or widened to accommodate animal traffic (hollow way or drover's road).
 Later, the travois, a frame used to drag loads, was developed.
 Animal-drawn wheeled vehicles were probably developed in the ancient Near East in the 4th or 5th millennium BC and spread to Europe and India in the 4th millennium BC and China in about 3000 BC.
-The Romans had a significant need for good roads to extend and maintain their empire and developed Roman roads.
+The Romans needed good roads to extend and maintain their empire and developed Roman roads.

-During Industrial Revolution, John Loudon McAdam (1756–1836) designed the first modern highways, using inexpensive paving material of soil and stone aggregate (macadam), and the embanked roads a few centimeters higher than the surrounding terrain to cause water to drain away from the surface.
+During the Industrial Revolution, John Loudon McAdam (1756–1836) designed the first modern highways, using inexpensive paving material of soil and stone aggregate (macadam), and embanked roads a few centimetres higher than the surrounding terrain to cause water to drain away from the surface.

 With the development of motor transport, starting in 1883 in Germany and in the U.S. in 1908 with the production of Ford's first Model T, there was an increased need for hard-topped roads to reduce washaways, bogging and dust on both urban and rural roads, originally using cobblestones and wooden paving in major western cities and in the early 20th century tar-bound macadam (tarmac) and concrete paving.
 In 1902, Nottingham's Radcliffe Road became the first tarmac road in the world.